FIWARE/tutorials.Extended-Properties/README.md

 #### Response:

-Since **French** is not a supported language for this Enitity, but a default alternative is present (as indicated by the `@none` attribute), the default `@none` value is returned.
+Since **French** is not a supported language for this Entity, but a default alternative is present (as indicated by the `@none` attribute), the default `@none` value is returned.
 The **Language Property** is returned as an ordinary **Property** and only the value of the default string is returned.